CubaOfficial Name: Republic of Cuba

 Criminal penalties are also harsh for persons, including foreigners and dual nationals, suspected of assisting Cuban migrants who attempt to leave Cuba illegally.
 Typical jail sentences for individuals charged with migrant smuggling range from 10 to 25 years.

 Traffic laws in Cuba differ greatly from those in the United States.
 U.S. citizen drivers involved in traffic accidents that result in the death or injury of any party may be held criminally liable, regardless of fault.
-The U.S. Interests Section recommends extreme caution when driving in Cuba as hazardous road conditions, poor signage, and jaywalking pedestrians may result in accidents.
+The U.S. Embassy recommends extreme caution when driving in Cuba as hazardous road conditions, poor signage, and jaywalking pedestrians may result in accidents.
 See TRAFFIC SAFETY AND ROAD CONDITIONS for more information.

 The Cuban government has strict laws prohibiting the importation of weapons.
 The Department of State warns all U.S. citizens against taking any type of firearm or ammunition into Cuba.
 Entering Cuba with a firearm or even a single round of ammunition is illegal, even if the weapon or ammunition is taken into Cuba unintentionally.
 The Cuban government strictly enforces laws restricting the entry of firearms and ammunition at airports and seaports, and routinely x-rays all incoming luggage.
 U.S. citizens entering Cuba with a weapon or any quantity of ammunition, even accidentally, are subject to fines or possible imprisonment.
 We strongly advise travelers to thoroughly inspect all belongings prior to travel to Cuba to avoid the accidental import of ammunition or firearms.